 - require editor team diversity in terms of representing a variety of institutes, career stages, and gender;

 - particularly encourage review articles for a special issue, with an average of one review article solicited for every 8–10 papers in the special issue;

 - welcome a preface by the special issue editors, contextualizing the articles; and

 - encourage the special issue editors to work with the authors so that each set of authors are aware of what others are submitting, thus enabling cross-referencing of other papers in the special issue where appropriate.

-To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:
+To propose a special issue, please submit a short (one- to three-page) outline to one of the co-editors-in-chief (see editorial board) including the following information:

-The proposal will be reviewed by the executive editors, who will render a decision based on the expected contribution of the special issue and its appropriateness for OS.
-Accepted special issues will be assigned an executive editor or topic editor of OS as a corresponding editor.
+The proposal will be reviewed by the co-editors-in-chief, who will render a decision based on the expected contribution of the special issue and its appropriateness for OS.
+Accepted special issues will be assigned an co-editor-in-chief or editor of OS as a corresponding editor.
 Special issues are in principle open for all submissions within their scope.

 Responsibilities of special issue editors